gazpachu/sugui-design-system/src/content/intro.md

-This website is a design system template based on the SugUI components library.
-Feel free to explore it, fork it or use it.
+This website is a design system template/example based on the [SugUI components library](https://github.com/gazpachu/sugui).
+Feel free to [explore it, fork it or use it](https://github.com/gazpachu/sugui-design-system).

 <style>
 .quote {